vrjuggler/vrjuggler/juggler/modules/vrjuggler/tools/vrjvnc/example/README.txt

 Overview
 --------

+   NOTE: This application does not currently compile on Windows due to
+         use of X11 data types in the VNC client code.

 This example creates a VNC desktop viewer and draws it using OpenGL.

 The example allows the user to grab, move, and resize the VNC desktop